 5.19.6 Potential New Requirements needed to support the use case

-[PR 5.19.6-1] Based on 3rd party request, the 5G system shall be able to discover a suitable sensing group where sensing transmitters and receivers are within 100m range to be localized within 10cm of accuracy, with accuracy of sensing measurement within 5 ms of synchronization.
+[PR 5.19.6-1] Based on third-party request, the 5G system shall be able to discover a suitable sensing group where sensing transmitters and receivers are within 100m range to be localized within 10cm of accuracy, with accuracy of sensing measurement process within 5 ms of synchronization.

-[PR 5.19.6-2] Based on 3rd party request, the 5G system shall be able to discover a sensing group in the proximity of the UE that is requesting the service from the AS.
+[PR 5.19.6-2] Based on third-party request, the 5G system shall be able to discover a sensing group in the proximity of the UE that is requesting the service from the AS.